 What customers want and what they dislike about a certain service/product is something any business owner wants to know.

 To avoid negative feedback from your customers and to understand what results to deliver, learn from other companies’ successes and mistakes.
-And nothing can help you more than reading customer reviews on consumer review websites.
+And nothing can help you more than one of the simplest digital marketing research methods – reading customer reviews on consumer review websites.